 The SD9 is essentially an updated version of Smith & Wesson’s previous Sigma pistol.
 While the Sigma received pretty negative reviews overall, the SD9 is a far superior weapon and is built to many of the same specifications as the highly regarded Smith & Wesson’s flagship M&P pistol line.

 The biggest fault in the SD9 is the trigger pull.
-It’s nothing that you can’t fix, as there are many aftermarket triggers and accessories for the SD9 available that can bring it down to a pull that is lighter and crisper.
+It’s nothing that you can’t fix, as there are many aftermarket triggers and accessories for the SD9 available that can bring it down to a pull that is lighter and more crisp.

 For $250, you’re getting a lot of gun with the SD9 for the money, and the fact that you’re purchasing Smith & Wesson’s quality should make you feel comfortable.
 Another example of a pistol that you could buy for this price range as well would be the Taurus Millennium PT111 G2.

 The most money you should spend in your budget will need to be on a defensive rifle.
 These days, semi-automatic rifles such as the AR-15 are just not that cheap, but basic versions from a variety of manufacturers do exist for around $550.